-Cameron Fiske, a partner at Milosevic Fiske LLP, recently acted as co-counsel on an appeal by the Crown with respect to charges against a Cornwall resident under the federal Customs Act and the Explosives Act.
+Cameron Fiske, a partner at Milosevic & Associates, recently acted as co-counsel on an appeal by the Crown with respect to charges against a Cornwall resident under the federal Customs Act and the Explosives Act.
 The co-counsel for the respondent were successful in challenging the Crown’s appeal, resulting in the acquittal being upheld.

 Mr. Swamp is a Canadian citizen and a resident of Cornwall Island.
 The island is a part of Canada but lies on a path between the ports of entry in Massena, New York and Cornwall, Ontario.
 This path is designated as a mixed-traffic corridor under the Customs Act.
 Mr. Swamp, like all residents of Cornwall Island, was required to present himself to a Border Services Officer (BSO) before entering the City of Cornwall.
 At the border, there are two methods of screening: a primary inspection for all, and a secondary inspection that will be carried out in specified circumstances.

 In July of 2017, Mr. Swamp attended a primary inspection point in Cornwall.
 The BSO, after some questioning, directed Mr. Swamp to a secondary inspection point.
 There, his truck was searched and American-made fireworks were found.
 He was charged with breaches of both the Customs Act and the Explosives Act as a result.